Hardy (surname)

 Some of the oldest Hardy families in England seem to originate from a Norman Knight de Hardy in the mid 11th century.
 English Hardy families can mainly be found around Dorset and Yorkshire.

-In Scotland Hardi is considered to have Norman, Viking or Celtic origins and is mainly a Lowland surname.
-Scottish Hardy's are mainly affiliated with Clan Mackintosh as a sept and the larger Clan Chattan Federation.
+In Scotland, Hardi is considered to have either Norman or Viking origin but also from a separate Celtic origin as well and is mainly a Lowland surname.
+The Celtic variant is a shortened form of Mac Hardie, an Anglicized form of the Mac C(h)ardaih or son of the craftsman, from the root ceardaiche.
+Scottish Hardys are mainly affiliated with Clan Mackintosh and Clan Farquharson as a sept and the larger Clan Chattan.

-Hardy could also be an anglicized form of the Irish Mac Giolla Deacair meaning "son of the hard lad".

 Notable persons with this surname include: